tarides/ocaml-platform-installer/README.md

 The advantages are the following:

-- The dependencies of the platform tools, which are only needed for the development, are not mixed with the dependencies of your project.
+- The dependencies of the Platform tools, which are only needed for the development, are not mixed with the dependencies of your project.
-- Installing the platform tools is very fast if you have already installed them for the same version of OCaml in another switch.
+- Installing the Platform tools is very fast if you have already installed them for the same version of OCaml in another switch.

 ## Status